vincro/learn-cdk-static-site/README.md

 ### Setting Up Domains

 - Registered domain with namecheap.com
-- Must deloy stack to get the NS records in Route53
+- Must deploy stack to get the NS records in Route53
 - These can then be copied to namecheap domain management setup
 - To setup an A record you need a target, which means setting up an S3 bucket simultaneously
+- When creating multiple stacks you need to define readonly public properties to use between stacks
+- Deploying S3 cannot be done using region-agnosticism, must set { account, region } property named `env` in props of stack
+- Was able to re-deploy after destruction, but the nameservers changed, and had to amend in namecheap.com

+### Setting Up Buckets

+- Unable to destroy/delete buckets when they are not empty.
+Had to empty them in console first.
+- Had to export bucket to use with Route53 setup in domain stack.